To install and run Tanzu Kubernetes Grid (TKG) in environment that is internet-restricted but not physically airgapped, you have two options:

 Add the following domains to your proxy server’s allowlist to install Tanzu Kubernetes Grid and enable it to provision workload clusters.

 ||VMware Plugins Registry||Hosts images, binaries and configuration files used by the Tanzu Kubernetes Grid CLI to perform various core functions, including provisioning management and workload clusters and enabling OpenID and LDAP authentication with Pinniped.|

 ||VMware OCI Images Registry||Uses Harbor to host images that TKG uses to bootstrap management and workload clusters.
 Images in this registry are scanned for vulnerabilities and are safe to operate in all environments.|

 ||Docker Hub||Stores images for TKG packages such as Prometheus (for metrics gathering) and Grafana (for metricsvisualization).|

 As an alternative to allowing the domains above, you can copy the images offline as follows:

 All Images: Run the image copying scripts described in Prepare an Internet-Restricted Environment.

 VMware Plugins Registry Images: Run

-tanzu plugin sync from an internet-connected bootstrap machine and transfer its
+tanzu plugin install --local cli all from an internet-connected bootstrap machine and transfer its

 $HOME/.tkg folder to the internet-restricted machine.